 St. Patrick’s Festival presents

-ABAIR: Treasured Places with Eddie Lenihan and Macdara Yeates
+ABAIR: Treasured Places with Jack Lynch and Macdara Yeates

-Storyteller Eddie Lenihan and traditional singer Macdara Yeates present an evening of songs and stories on the theme of ‘treasured places’
+Storyteller Jack Lynch and traditional singer Macdara Yeates present an evening of songs and stories on the theme of ‘treasured places’

 Is a traditional folk singer with a repertoire spanning traditional ‘big’ songs, songs of old Dublin dock workers, and ballads from the Traveller tradition.
 Macdara is one of a crop of singers associated with the recent resurgence of young singing talent in Dublin along with acts such as Lankum, Landless and Ye Vagabonds and as of 2018/2019 is the Artist in Residence with the North East Inner City Fund, working on a variety of community-engaged song projects in and around his native East Wall.